 Since they first set foot on the east bank of the Red River in 1844 on their journey by canoe from Lachine, Québec, the Grey Nuns of Manitoba have responded to their community.
 They have provided a wide range of health, education and social services throughout Manitoba and the North.
-Excellent businesswomen and managers, they are also women of love and compassion.
+Excellent businesspeople and managers, they are also women of love and compassion.

 They were the first religious women to come west when Manitoba was not yet a province, nor even part of Canada.
-In response to the growing need to receive and care for the sick, the Sisters became incorporated in 1871, one of the first acts of incorporation in Manitoba, and opened St. Boniface Hospital, the first independent hospital in St. Boniface and in all of Western Canada.
+In response to the growing need to receive and care for the sick, the sisters became incorporated in 1871, one of the first acts of incorporation in Manitoba, and opened St. Boniface Hospital, the first independent hospital in St. Boniface and all of Western Canada.
 The four-bed house was located on the site of the current St. Boniface Hospital.